23 Money Saving Challenges You Can Start Today

 If you’re able to, then this might be a great way to get an emergency fund started up fast!

-You can just follow the amount you need to fill in each day, as shown in the printable up above, and start coloring or crossing off each jar as you do it.
+You can just follow the amount you need to fill in each day, as shown in the printable up above, and start coloring (or crossing off) each jar as you go.

 Pretty simple!

-Side Note: To get this printable savings challenge, just right click (or double click if you have a MacBook), save it to your computer, and then print it out.
+Side Note: To get this printable savings challenge, just right click, save it to your computer, and then print out.

-Pro Tip: If you’re a bit intimidated by the amount you need to put back each and everyday, start thinking about the small and big things you pay for throughout the week that you don’t necessarily need.
-Could you put that same amount of money towards the savings challenge?
+Pro Tip: If you’re a bit intimidated by the amount you need to put back each day, start thinking about (and cutting out) the small and big things you pay for throughout the week, that you don’t necessarily need.

 This is a challenge I’ve probably seen around the most!